christophenoel/geozarr-spec/geozarr-spec.md

 ### GeoZarr DataArray

-A GeoZarr DataArray variable is a **Zarr Array** that provides values of a measured or observed **phenomena** (possibly indirectly computed using processing).
+A GeoZarr DataArray variable is a **Zarr Array** that provides values of a measured or observed **geospatial phenomena** (possibly indirectly computed using processing).
 For example, it might provide reflectance values of a captured satellite scene, or it may describe average vegetation index (NDVI) values for defined period of times.

 GeoZarr DataArray variable MUST include the attribute **\_ARRAY_DIMENSIONS which list the dimension names** (this property was first introduced by xarray library).